-- When you have inserted a crescendo/diminuendo symbol, you can move it and resize it by dragging its handles. - The "dynamic crescendo/diminuendo" symbol (p < f) is special in that it actually affects the velocity of the notes as they are played back.
-This is described on page 286. - If the option "Keep Crescendi Symbols 'Horizontal" is activated in the Preferences-Scores dialog, crescendo/diminuendo symbols will never be slanted when you draw them, but stay horizontal.
+- When you have inserted a crescendo/diminuendo symbol, you can move it and resize it by dragging its handles. - If the option "Keep Crescendi Symbols 'Horizontal'" is activated in the Preferences-Scores dialog, crescendo/diminuendo symbols will never be slanted when you draw them, but stay horizontal.
 Also, this option prevents you from accidentally dragging an endpoint up or down when moving the symbol. - It's also possible to "flip" crescendo symbols, by clicking the Flip button on the extended toolbar: